lightning/bolts/05-onchain.md

 transaction output MUST be *resolved* as described in "On-chain HTLC Transaction Handling".
 Otherwise it MUST resolve the output by spending it to a convenient address.

+For any committed HTLC which does not have an output in this commitment transaction, the node MUST fail the corresponding incoming HTLC (if any) once the commitment transaction has reached reasonable depth, and MAY fail it sooner if no valid commitment transaction contains an output corresponding to the HTLC.

 ## Rationale